Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 "You do not have to live in the death of sin.
 God can quicken your spirit to new life:"

 >'If Christ is in you, though the body is dead because of sin, yet the spirit is alive because of righteousness.
 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ Jesus from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
 So then, brothers and sisters, we are under obligation, not to the flesh, to live according to the flesh—for if you are living in accord with the flesh, you are going to die; but if by the Spirit you are putting to death the deeds of the body, you will live.
 For all who are being led by the Spirit of God, these are sons and daughters of God.'
 (Romans 8:10-14)
+- God communicates to your spirit through the holy spirit

+(John 3:6-7) – need to be born again in the spirit to have it

+>'For the one who speaks in a tongue does not speak to people, but to God; for no one understands, but in his spirit he speaks mysteries.'
+(1 Corinthians 14:2)
+- Holy Spirit communicates directly to God from ur spirit